Vr3xMelab/MRCOCO-Testbed/README.md

 -----

 This project use Unity version 6000.0.37f1

+Create an account on Photon Engine "https://www.photonengine.com/"

+ 1. go to create new app
+ 2. choose FUSION
- Create an account on Photon Engine "https://www.photonengine.com/" go to create new app ->  choose FUSION -> and give a name -> copy the APP ID and paste on unity
+ 3. give a name
+ 4. copy the APP ID and paste on unity

 ----